Avro Canada CF-105 Arrow: Replicas

 We look forward to more exciting progress in the coming year as we work towards the goal of having the Arrow II on its landing gear and able to be presented as a work in progress static display at the 2019 Springbank Airshow.

-The Canadian Air and Space Museum (CASM), previously located at the Toronto/Downsview Airport (CYZD), featured a full-size replica Arrow built by volunteers with materials supplied by local aerospace firms.
-With a metal structure, the replica features many authentic-looking components including landing gear constructed by Messier-Dowty, the original Arrow primary landing gear sub-contractor.
-Painted by Bombardier Inc. at their Downview plant in the colours of Arrow 25203, the Arrow replica was rolled out for a media event on 28 September 2006 and was on public display on 8–9 October 2006 to commemorate the 49th anniversary of the original aircraft's rollout in 1957.
+The Canadian Air and Space Museum (CASM), previously located at the Toronto/Downsview Airport, featured a full-size replica Arrow built by volunteers with materials supplied by local aerospace firms.
+With a metal structure, the replica features many authentic-looking components including a landing gear constructed by Messier-Dowty, the original Arrow primary landing gear subcontractor.
+Painted by Bombardier Inc. at their Downview plant in the colours of Arrow 25203, the Arrow replica was rolled out for a media event on 28 September 2006 and publicly displayed on 8–9 October 2006 to commemorate the 49th anniversary of the original aircraft's rollout in 1957.
 CASM was closed in 2011 when the hangar was rebuilt for use by a college.

-This replica was in storage at Toronto Pearson Intl Airport (CYYZ) after being displayed at the Toronto International Centre (across the road from where the actual aircraft were built) for a technology trade show that ran from 30 September to 4 October 2013.
-In late 2019, Milan Kroupa brought the replica to Edenvale Airport (CNV8), south of Georgian Bay in Southern Ontario.
+This replica was placed in storage at Toronto Pearson Intl Airport after being displayed at the Toronto International Centre (across the road from where the actual aircraft were built) for a technology trade show that ran from 30 September to 4 October 2013.
+In late 2019, Milan Kroupa brought the replica to Edenvale Airport, south of Georgian Bay in Southern Ontario.
 It is currently on display in a hangar, with weekly showings to the public.

 Scale models

-Between 1954 and 1957, nine Avro Arrow models, scaled at one-eighth size or about 3 m long, are believed to have been launched, using rockets, over Lake Ontario from Point Petre in Prince Edward County, Ontario as part of the process for testing the hull design.
-(Two others were launched in Virginia.)
+Between 1954 and 1957, nine Avro Arrow models, scaled at one-eighth size or about 3 m long, are believed to have been launched using rockets over Lake Ontario from Point Petre in Prince Edward County, Ontario as part of the process for testing the hull design.
 They travelled at supersonic speeds as onboard sensors sent data back to shore.
-After many attempts to find the models, a new search was started in late July 2017.
+Two others were launched in Virginia.
+After many attempts to find the models, a new search began in late July 2017.
 The Raise the Arrow project, operated by OEX Recovery Group Incorporated, was a joint venture by several companies, the Canadian Coast Guard and the Royal Canadian Military Institute.
-A Thunderfish autonomous submarine, equipped with an AquaPix interferometric synthetic aperture sonar, was being used to survey the relevant area of the lake bottom.
+A Thunderfish autonomous submarine, equipped with an AquaPix interferometric synthetic aperture sonar, was used to survey the relevant area of the lake bottom.
 Any scale models found will be restored and displayed at the Canada Aviation and Space Museum in Ottawa and the National Air Force Museum of Canada in Trenton, Ontario.